bowd/jest-same-file-tests/README.md

 ## TODOs

 - [ ] Inject `tests` global type nicely for Typescript support
+- [ ] Strip tests from build elegantly
 - [ ] Figure out how to get Jest code coverage to work, currently files which tests are ignored.
 - [ ] Figure out is there's a nicer way to work around the "Your test suite must contain at least one test".
 See comments in `src/index.ts`